top of page

 There are basically three categories that restaurants/retail establishments fall into:

-1) Those in trouble.
+1) Those who are in trouble.

 2) Those that are comfortable and content.